Using Burp Proxy

 The Proxy tool lies at the heart of Burp's user-driven workflow, and gives you a direct view into how your target application works "under the hood".
 It operates as a web proxy server, and sits as a man-in-the-middle between your browser and destination web servers.
 This lets you intercept, inspect, and modify the raw traffic passing in both directions.

-If the application employs HTTPS, Burp breaks the TLS connection between your browser and the server, so that even encrypted data can be viewed and modified within the Proxy.
+If the application employs HTTPS, Burp breaks the TLS connection between your browser and the server, so that even encrypted data can be viewed and modified within Burp's tools.